pressbooks/pressbooks-build-tools/README.md

 ## Development

-This repo includes test assets to verify that `.js` and `.scss` files compile and linters run.
+This repo includes test assets to verify that `.js` and `.css/.scss` files compile and linters run.
 To test your changes:

 ```
 npm install